! -- individual meta tags -->

 What I had had in mind was to demonstrate, that the difference, when it comes to skirted 'manly' garments, is not that big after all.
 YOUR Braveheart way can be 100% traditional kilts.
 It can be 100% skirts of a kind.
 It can be anything in between.
 If and when in a kilt you can abide to rules, or you can follow no rules, or you can make your own rules.
 You are the one to choose your style and to take the step.

 This one is the last gallery page.
-If you have you missed somethng, you might go back or proceed to the LINKS pages.
+If you think, you have missed somethng, you might go back; otherwise you can proceed to the LINKS pages.
 Below you find the links.

 Vendors of traditional kilts, from cheap, typically imported Pakistani kilts, whether off-the-peg or custom-made, to more expensive kilts, sewn to-your-measures in Europe or in America.